American Radiator Building: Main tower

-The real estate developer Philip Pilevsky bought the main tower for $15 million in 1998 and began turning it into a 170-room hotel.
+The ownership of the main tower and its annex were split when the real estate developer Philip Pilevsky bought the main tower for $15 million in 1998 and began turning it into a 170-room hotel.
 The hotel was one of several being established outside the traditional hotel districts in New York City.
 Daiwa Real Estate originally committed to funding the hotel conversion but reneged when Pilevsky experienced financial issues with other projects in late 1998.
 David Chipperfield was hired as the conversion architect.
 The city-landmark status required that the renovation architects be particularly careful about the restoration of the facade; the designation prohibited some proposed changes such as bigger guestroom windows.
-At about forty places, bricks had been taken out so air-conditioning could be installed.
+At about forty places, bricks had been taken out so that air-conditioning could be installed.
 The architects needed to close these holes with hundreds of black bricks, which had been difficult to obtain in the original construction; contractors reused some of the bricks from the interior, which were made of the same material.

 The Bryant Park Hotel opened in early 2001 and was frequently fully occupied during its first two months.
-The Japanese restaurant Koi opened in the ground floor in 2005, The hotel became popular with musicians such as Madonna and Rihanna, as well as those in the fashion and film industries, in part because New York Fashion Week was hosted in Bryant Park.
+The Japanese restaurant Koi opened on the ground floor in 2005, and became popular with musicians such as Madonna and Rihanna, as well as those in the fashion and film industries, in part because New York Fashion Week was hosted in Bryant Park.
 However, by May 2011, the Bryant Park Hotel had fallen behind on its $89 million mortgage.
 The Moroccan-themed Célon Bar & Lounge opened in the basement in 2017, replacing the hotel's Cellar Bar.

 The Bryant Park Hotel closed temporarily in early 2020 due to the COVID-19 pandemic in New York City.
 By mid-2020, Pilevsky, along with hotel co-owners Raymond Gindi and Joseph Chehebar, had hired Philips International to advertise all 122000 ft2 in the main building as office space.
 The men planned to rent the space in sections ranging from 1900 to 7535 ft.
 The hotel reopened with limited service in September 2020 and was 20 percent occupied by March 2021.

 Annex

-The Atlanta-based Homestead Properties had purchased the annex for $19 million, intending to convert it into an extended-stay hotel, though this never happened.
-In 2001, the annex was converted to the New York location of Katharine Gibbs School.
-Gibbs School operated until 2009, when it closed all of its locations.
+In 2001, the annex was converted to the New York location of Katharine Gibbs School Gibbs School operated until 2009, when it closed all of its locations.
 Afterward, the City University of New York (CUNY) indicated its intent to sign a lease for the American Radiator annex, which would house a new community college.
 The school, subsequently renamed Guttman Community College, opened in 2012.